 - Award Notification: Mid April 2023

 *NOTE: If you would like your nomination to be reviewed for technical errors, you must submit it through the CRC portal by the Pre-review Deadline date shown above.
 Pre-reviews are completed on a first-come, first-served basis.
-The CRC Program Staff will review your nomination for document inclusion, budget allowability and accuracy, and adherence to program guidelines.
+The CRC Program Staff will review your nomination for document inclusion and adherence to program guidelines.
 Please note the following:

-- In order for your nomination to count as having been submitted in time for this pre-review, your application must have the "Pending Technical Review" status, which means you have obtained all required documents prior to the Pre-Review Deadline.
-Until your nomination has all these documents, it will not be considered ready for a technical review.
+- In order for your nomination to count as having been submitted in time for this pre-review, your application must have the "Pending Technical Review" status, which means you have obtained all required Chair and Dean approvals prior to the Pre-Review Deadline.
+Until your nomination has all these approvals, it will not be considered ready for a technical review.

 - If your nomination is submitted after the Pre-Review Deadline, there is no guarantee that it will be reviewed for errors prior to the Nomination Deadline.
 Thus, choosing to submit after the Pre-Review Deadline leaves you at risk, as any technical errors, no matter how minor they may seem, will render your nomination disqualified.
 However, if you meet the Pre-Review Deadline and make the required corrections, as per instructions, by the Nomination Deadline, your nomination will not be rejected on technical grounds.

 - Your nomination's accuracy is ultimately your responsibility, and not that of the CRC.
 The CRC will not make corrections, and revisions cannot be accepted after the deadline.

 - It is preferred that Departments or Centers nominate at most one candidate for this award.
 If a Department or Center does choose to nominate multiple candidates, then they must be rank-ordered by the nominating Department/Center, with no ties (so that such candidates are ranked by those who have the best knowledge of their work).